CRICDatabase/searchable-image-database/README.md

-# CRIC Searchable Image Database
+This repository contains code underpinning the database used by the Center for Recognition and Inspection of Cells (CRIC) at Universidade Federal de Ouro Preto in Brazil.

+# Center for Recognition and Inspection of Cells (CRIC)

-CRIC Searchable Image Database is a public cervical cell image database aiming supporting cervical cancer analysis of Pap smear.
+[CRIC Searchable Image Database](https://cricdatabase.com.br/) is a public database containing cervical cell images.
+This database helps analyse results of commonly used Pap smear for any signs of cervical cancer.
+The database was created and is maintained at the All data in the database has been anonymised.

-https://cricdatabase.com.br/ used this source code from 01 July, 2020.
+The database has been using the code in this repository since 01 July, 2020.

+# Develop

+In order to run the database locally you need to have [Docker](https://docs.docker.com/install/) installed.

+## Setup

 ## Submodules